 There is a popular group of ISAs variably known as:

-This ill-fated ISA, which has almost as many addressing forms as names and is so immensely complicated that a you need to read a 5000-page tome2 plus an additional 400 or so pages of unofficial reference before you can even begin to be qualified to understand the consequences of a single of its instructions, will henceforth be referred to as ‘“SIB”’.
+This ill-fated ISA, which has more addressing forms than names and is so immensely complicated that you need to read a 5000-page tome2 plus an additional 400 or so pages of unofficial reference before you can even begin to be qualified to understand the consequences of a single of its instructions, will henceforth be referred to as ‘“SIB”’.
 I give it that name not so much to deliberately sow confusion (though that is definitely a contributing factor) as because that’s the only name that everybody seems to agree is associated with it.
-(This is also the reason its name is quoted: it’s the only word, indeed the only idea in this missive I didn’t make up from whole cloth, ripped cloth, cheese cloth, pins, pinheads, camembert3, angels, and heads of のっぺらぼう.)
+(This is also the reason its name is quoted: it’s the only word, indeed the only idea in this missive I didn’t make up from whole cloth, ripped cloth, cheese cloth, pins, pinheads, camembert3, angels, のっぺらぼう.)

 Because ‘SIB’ is, inexplicably, enduringly popular, a lot of assemblers have been made for it.
 As I mentioned, though different assemblers are not always compatible with each other, tropes and commonalities tend to emerge.
 In fact, there are two incompatible sets of tropes; they are generally called ‘AT&T syntax’ and ‘Intel syntax’, and you can read about the differences here.